 It’s got nothing to do with magic, but I also know the words to every song by The Temptations.
-I learned to Moonwalk when I was nine years old.
 I’ve met an astronaut.
 At ten years old I learned my first card trick and that put me on a path to, well, wherever it is I am now.
 Magic is my job.
 I love it.

 I'm a firm believer that you can never purchase enough fireworks.
-I own four Jackson 5 shirts, and I wear all of them, sometimes at once.
-I've seen the film Boogie Nights about a hundred times.
+I own four Stevie Wonder shirts, and I wear all of them, sometimes at once.
+I've seen the film Jaws about a hundred times.

 I can vanish anything I can hold in my hand and I can even make most of those things reappear.
 I know what playing card you're thinking of and I can juggle up to 5 balls at the same time.

 Bottles of liquor, dice, and mice have appeared under otherwise empty cups when I'm around.During my act I've made people laugh so hard they can't breathe.
 During my act I've laughed so hard I can't breathe.
 I've done magic shows for two thousand people, and for three people.

 Not “2003,” shows for two thousand and shows for three.
 Both.

 The best way to get good at anything is to do it a lot.
 I've done five thousand shows on the street in Las Vegas trying to get good.
 It’s going pretty well.

 Stage Show: This my largest show.
 Put me on a stage and I'll tell jokes and do big, crazy tricks for up to an hour.

 Close Up Show: My favorite show to perform, an intimate show that works in almost any setting, in a conference room, at a party, or even in your living room.
 You're only a few feet away from the tricks, and lots of audience members end up participating. some of them even perform the magic themselves.